-What Are The Differences Between Corporate Accounting And Public Accounting?
+What is the difference between Corporate Accounting & Public Accounting?

 The largest difference overall is the number of clients.
 A corporate accountant works for one client and reviews all matters relating to their financial records and transactions.
 As a company grows, these responsibilities grow and require entire teams.